reallinshengxiang/XJTU-Coursework/README.md

 </div>

 This repository archives my coursework, including labs, homework, and projects, from key computer-related and fundamental courses during my undergraduate studies at Xi'an Jiaotong University (XJTU).
+It should be noted that the courses for the Fall 2024 semester are all credits transferred from the [UC Berkeley](https://github.com/Shengxiang-Lin/UCB-Coursework) to XJTU.

 ## 📚 Courses List
 |Seme.|CourseID|CourseName|